-B.Provide the demographics of the community the charter school serves.
+A. Provide the demographics of the community the charter school serves.
 Is the racial/ethnic composition reflective of the community or other public schools in the same school district?

-The racial ethnic composition of the school's student body reflects 6% Caucasian, 53% Black, 38% Hispanic and 2% are other races.
-As a point in comparison, the neighboring schools reflect different percentages in student body composition.
-At Somerset Academy Village Charter Middle School, #5002, we compare to five (5) out of the eight (8) schools below in the Black category, two (2) out of the eight (8) schools in the Hispanic category.
-See chart below with current demographic information for neighboring schools.
+The racial ethnic composition of the school's student body reflects 48.2% Caucasian, 12.8% Black, 37.0% Hispanic and less than 1% are other races.
+As a point of comparison, the neighboring schools reflect different percentages in student body composition.
+The Ben Gamla Preparatory Academy serves a different student grade cohort than any local school in the surrounding community other than Avant Garde Academy serving students in grades 6-12 located 2 miles away.
+At The Ben Gamla PreparatoryAcademy-5182, we compare to one (1) out of the six (6) schools below in the Black category and five (5) of the six (6) in Hispanic categories including the Hispanic average of the school district.
+Although we have a higher white percentage than most schools it is still nearly identical to that of the district.
+See chart below with current demographic information for neighboring schools. - See chart below: